crbuch/rembg-ts/README.md

 npm install rembg-ts
 ```

-Note: Make sure to place your ONNX model files in the `public/models/` directory of your web application:
+Note: Make sure to place your ONNX model file in the `public/models/` directory of your web application:
 - `public/models/u2net.onnx`
-- `public/models/u2netp.onnx`

 ## Quick Start